ampanisales/cs336-network-visualization/README.md

 - Example usage: python macvisual.py pcap_file

-- testpcap is a pcap file that can be used to test this program
+- "testpcap" is a pcap file that can be used to test this program.